Binding Financial Agreements: Are they worth the paper they are written on?

 - Full details of what each party is bringing to the relationship and if the relationship has commenced or is coming to an end, full details of all of the financial and non-financial (care of children and household) contributions of the parties.

-- Details of superannuation contributions before, during and after the relationship as appropriate;
+- Details of superannuation contributions before, during, and after the relationship as appropriate;

-- A look to the future (including age, health and work experience/qualifications) to see who will have the ability to continue to earn income and at what level in the future;
+- A look to the future (including age, health, and work experience/qualifications) to see who will have the ability to continue to earn income and at what level in the future;

 - What would be a fair division at a future time; and

-The Binding Financial Agreement will then need to be expertly drafted to encompass all aspects of the agreement and any contingencies that may arise in the future.
+The Binding Financial Agreements will then need to be expertly drafted to encompass all aspects of the agreement and any contingencies that may arise in the future.
 This is where the time cost and certainty are built into the agreement.

 So with this in mind, it is possible to find a lawyer who will give “independent legal advice” on the cheap however if challenged in Court the agreement will almost certainly be overturned and it won’t have been worth the paper it was written on.

-Find a competent Lawyer and expect that from start to finish each party will probably part with $4,000 for the proper service (for basic agreements) but if you have family trusts and complex company structure expect to pay a lot more for a Binding Financial Agreement that is WORTH THE PAPER IT IS WRITTEN ON!
+Find a competent Lawyer and expect that from start to finish each party will probably part with $4,000 for the proper service (for basic agreements) but if you have family trusts and a complex company structure expect to pay a lot more for a Binding Financial Agreements that is WORTH THE PAPER IT IS WRITTEN ON!